As a provincial Crown corporation, Agriculture Financial Services Corporation (AFSC) reports to the Minister of Agriculture and Forestry.

 The Board is responsible to the Minister of Agriculture and Forestry.
 The roles and responsibilities of the Board are set out in the Agriculture Financial Services Act and in a Mandate and Roles accord between the Minister and the Board.

 Composition of the Board

-The board currently consists of six directors.
+The board currently consists of five directors.
 Members have varied skills and experience as entrepreneurs, primary agricultural producers, and agri-business owners and operators.
 Recruiting of new Board members is handled by the Government of Alberta Corporate Human Resources, unless otherwise indicated, and upon ministerial approval, a formal recommendation is provided to Members of Cabinet and then the members are appointed via a Ministerial Order.